apmaros/docker-info/README.md

 # Docker tutorial
-This tutorial walks the reader trough and explains the main concepts of the docker.
+This tutorial can be considered as notes taken from Docker documentation and other learning using docker.
+It walks the reader trough and explains the main concepts of the docker.

-**WORK IN PROGRESS**
-This project is in early stage and is incomplete.
+**WORK IN PROGRESS** - This project is in early stage and is incomplete.

 ## Docker Architecture